Panels

 The Zoom to Selected function allows creators to select Sparks and then zoom in or out to fill the Map view with those selected items.
 It allows creators to move immediately to a scale where precise Spark adjustments can be made.

 The Map Explorer is a 3D view of the experience.
-Sparks can still be selected in this panel but cannot be moved, rotated, or scaled.
-This view doesnât include the green bounding boxes that indicate a selection.
+Sparks can be selected, moved, rotated, or scaled in this panel via the Gizmo Control (see image below).
+This view doesnât include the purple bounding boxes that indicate a selection.

 When in 1st person view, the camera is positioned as if the player is seeing the game world through the eyes of the character.
 The player's perspective is limited to what the character can see directly, creating an interactive experience that allows for greater focus on fine details, such as aiming, exploration, and interactions.
 This view is commonly used in games where precision and personal involvement are important, such as navigating, puzzle-solving, or exploration games.